-Hearing directly from existing clients about their experience is one of the simplest ways to evaluate a business, but finding third party reviews for fuel card providers can be a challenge.
+Hearing directly from existing clients about their experience is one of the simplest ways to evaluate a business, but finding third party fuel card reviews can be a challenge.
 Most companies avoid placing any sort of third-party reviews on their site and are quick to delete any feedback from their social media pages.
 However, there are other ways to find out what people really think about these companies, so you can anticipate what to expect before you sign up.

 The Better Business Bureau

 One of the most popular websites for evaluating businesses, the BBB aggregates complaints from existing consumers.
 When researching your fuel card options, you should search for each company to get a glimpse of their user experiences.
 Monitor for overall trends and repeated feedback so you know the major complaints for each provider.
 Generally, the main issues clients face when dealing with a fuel card retailer are the lack of customer service and compounding fees, so search specifically for these largest concerns.

 If a company does not have BBB reviews, that means that no one has submitted complaints for that company, and you should use the methods below to confirm whether or not they have delivered for their existing clients.

 Once you’ve narrowed down your options, Google “[Vendor Name] Rip-off Report” to see what complaints come up.
 People submit their gripes directly, giving you an idea of what companies to avoid based on the number of negative reviews.
 These complaints tend to be longer and give a comprehensive view of the customer experience for each vendor, so they are worth reading through to find overarching trends and flaws for each provider.